verekia/js-stack-from-scratch/tutorial/01-node-yarn-package-json/README.md

 *.log
 ```

+If you are using a Mac, you should probably add `.DS_Store` to this file as well.

 `npm-debug.log` and `yarn-error.log` are files that are created when your package manager encounters an error, we don't want them versioned in our repository.

 ## Installing and using a package